IvanRamyk/labs/lab1/README.md

 All tests are in directory tests

-I hope for additional points :)
+I hope for extra points :)

 Total count - 9* + 2 additional tasks